ProtoconNet/mitum-py-util/README.md

 # mitum-py-util

-'mitum-py-util' will introduce the usage of [mitum-currency](https://github.com/ProtoconNet/mitum-currency) for python.
+'mitum-py-util' will introduce the usage of [mitum-currency](https://github.com/ProtoconNet/mitum-currency) and [mitum-data-blocksign](https://github.com/ProtoconNet/mitum-data-blocksign) for python.

 ## Installation